PierrickVouletBonitasoft/demo-bonita-chain/README.md

-# demo-bonita-chain
+# Demo Bonita integrating Chain

-This repo contains the materials to show how to integrate Bonita BPM with Chain.
+This repository contains the materials to show how to integrate Bonita BPM with Chain.

 The use case demonstrated in this demo is a car supply chain.

-A recording of the video is available [here](http://www.bonitasoft.com/for-you-to-read/videos/accelerate-blockchain-technology-adoption-bonita-bpm-and-chain-core).
+This demo has been built using the Community Edition of Bonita BPM.

+A more complex demo that has been built with the Subscription edition of Bonita BPM can be viewed in this [recording] (https://www.bonitasoft.com/for-you-to-read/videos/accelerate-blockchain-technology-adoption-bonita-bpm-and-chain-core-0)

 # Requirements